SecondaryEnglish

 Don John is Don Pedro’s illegitimate brother, and this would automatically have identified him as evil for an Elizabethan audience.
 His status also makes him the outsider in the play.

-Don John admits to Leonato that he is “not of many words” (Act 1, Scene 1, line 116), and therefore everything that he says is worth noting.
+Don John admits to Leonato that he is “not of many words” (Act 1, Scene 1, line 116).
+Therefore, everything that he says is worth noting.

-He confirms his evil nature to his associates, Conrade and Borachio, and therefore to the audience, but it would be too simplistic to accept his self-definition without further analysis.
+He confirms his evil nature to his associates, Conrade and Borachio, and therefore to the audience.
+However, it would be too simplistic to accept his self-definition without further analysis.

-This war between Don John and Don Pedro is parallel to the “merry war” between Benedick and Beatrice (Act 1, Scene 1, lines 45-46), although with more serious consequences.
+This war between Don John and Don Pedro is parallel to the “merry war” between Benedick and Beatrice (Act 1, Scene 1, lines 45-46).
+However, it has more serious consequences.

-Where Benedick and Beatrice battle using their wit, Don John’s battle with his brother has clearly been much more violent, and his defeat still causes him anger.
+Where Benedick and Beatrice battle using their wit, Don John’s battle with his brother has clearly been much more violent.
+His defeat still causes him anger.
 His words in private are honest, and show how angry he is at having to submit to his sibling.

 Don John is also intensely jealous of Claudio, who has become Don Pedro’s favourite, usurping the place Don John believes to be his own, as Don Pedro’s brother.
 It is this jealousy that provides the impetus for the plot to thwart Claudio’s marriage to Hero.